jmcerrejon/PiKISS/README.md

 ### _"Everything that can be automated, should be automated."_

 Installing an application on Linux is not a complex task.
 Sometimes you just type _sudo apt install_ and get the application installed with all of its dependencies.
 But...
-What if we need to install more than one app such as a web server or it requires many steps to complete the install process?
-Is it not in the official repositories?
+What if we need to install more than one app such as a web server or the app requires many steps to complete the install process?
+What if it is not in the official repositories?
 What if you want to get rid of input commands?

 "Please, make an easy way to set up my WIFI network!"